clampz/ocr_project/README.md

 this project is for computing practice & theory at the evergreen state college.

-this project is in neural networks.

-the end goal is to implement optical character recognition.
+the end goal of this project is to implement optical character recognition for handwritten characters and to give the unicode equivalents using neural networks.

+dependancies: python3

 in order to run, clone the repo and navigate to the clone folder in the command line.

-dependancies: python3

-there you can change the inputs to the neural network in the params subfolder.
+there you can change the inputs to the neural network in the *params* subfolder.
 I named my params file params.dat, so I run my neural net by typing the following in the command line

 ```